Karemelshimi/Customers-Personality-Analysis-SQL/README.md

 ```
 ![Screenshot (157)](https://github.com/Karemelshimi/Customers-Personality-Analysis/assets/153403784/afcd1d57-01ec-476e-bd35-d28b415eae39)

-- This query lets us know the Average income for the customers, as we can see that customer in their 80s have the highest average income.
+- This query lets us know the Average income for the customers, as we can see that customers in their 80s have the highest average income.
 You need to know that the average income of the people in the 80s age group is based only on 15 customers who belong to this age group.
 ```SQL
 SELECT age_group, AVG(Income) AS Avg_Income